s8sg/faas-flow/README.md

 ![alt aggregation](https://github.com/s8sg/faas-flow/blob/master/doc/design/aggregate-pattern.jpg)

 #### Event driven iteration
-Openfaas uses [Nats](https://nats.io) for event delivery and faas-flow leverages openfaas platform.
-Node execution in `faas-flow` starts by a completion event of one or more previous nodes.
+OpenFaaS uses [Nats](https://nats.io) for event delivery and Faas-flow leverages OpenFaaS platform.
+Node execution in Faas-flow starts by a completion event of one or more previous nodes.
 A completion event denotes that all the previous dependent nodes have completed.
 The event carries the execution state and identifies the next node to execute.
-With events faas-flow asynchronously carry-on execution of nodes by iterating itself over and over till all nodes are executed
+With events Faas-flow asynchronously carry-on execution of nodes by iterating itself over and over till all nodes are executed
 ![alt iteration](https://github.com/s8sg/faas-flow/blob/master/doc/design/event-driven-iteration.jpg)

 #### 3rd party KV store for coordination
 When executing branches, one node is dependent on more than one predecessor nodes.
 In that scenario, the event for completion is generated by coordination of earlier nodes.
 Like any distributed system the coordination is achieved via a centralized service.
-Faas-flow keeps the logic of the coordination controller inside of faas-flow implementation and lets the user use any external synchronous KV store by implementing [`StateStore`](https://godoc.org/github.com/s8sg/faas-flow#StateStore)
+Faas-flow keeps the logic of the coordination controller inside of Faas-flow implementation and lets the user use any external synchronous KV store by implementing [`StateStore`](https://godoc.org/github.com/s8sg/faas-flow#StateStore)
 ![alt coordination](https://github.com/s8sg/faas-flow/blob/master/doc/design/3rd-party-statestore.jpg)

 #### 3rd party Storage for intermediate data